Table of Contents

 The term “first responder” is often used to describe any sort of emergency personnel.
 Technically, first responders are the medically trained professionals who rush to the scene of an emergency to address the situation and provide emergency medical care to those affected — this emergency could be a house fire, a chemical spill, a car accident, a heart attack or some other type of hazardous event that necessitates swift medical intervention.

-There are many types of first responders, including EMRs, EMTs, police and firefighters.
-These are all great career options for someone who wants to help others and save lives.
+Wondering, what do first responders do?
+Well, they can fill a number of different roles, including EMRs, EMTs, police, and firefighters These are all great career options for someone who wants to help others and save lives.

 EMR stands for emergency medical responder.
 Certified EMRs may also be referred to simply as first responders.
 EMR training is essentially first responder training for civilians who are not pursuing a medical career.
 While an EMR certification is more limited than an EMT, it is still enough to prepare you to administer first aid and CPR and to take some vital first steps toward getting a person stable and possibly moving them to a safer location.

 Many don’t know the difference between first responders and EMTs because EMTs are often referred to as first responders.
 They are a type of first responder — and a very important type.
 EMT stands for emergency medical technician.
 EMTs are clinicians with enough medical training to respond quickly to injuries or other medical issues that demand immediate care, even before the patient makes it to the hospital.